-- A goal is scored when the whole ball crosses the whole of the goal line, between the goalposts and under the crossbar, provided that no violation of the rules has been committed by the team scoring the goal. - A goal cannot be scored once the horn has begun to sound; the whole ball must cross the whole line before the start of the horn. - A goal can't be scored directly from a kickoff or any restart.
+- A goal is scored when the whole ball crosses the whole of the goal line, between the goalposts and under the crossbar, provided that no violation of the rules has been committed by the team scoring the goal. - A goal cannot be scored once the horn has begun to sound; the whole ball must cross the whole line before the start of the horn. - A goal can't be scored directly from any restart except on a penalty kick.